MoneyFi-fund/moneyFi-SDK/README.md

 4. Monitor transaction status

 ### User Information
-1. Call `getUserStatistic(params)` to retrieve a user’s investment analytics
+1. Call `getUserStatistic(params)` to retrieve a user's investment analytics
-2. Call `getUserInformation(address)` to retrieve a user’s general information
+2. Call `getUserInformation(address)` to retrieve a user's general information
+3. Call `getUserAssetBalance(params)` to retrieve user asset balance for a specific chain

 ### Supported chains and tokens
 1. Call `getSupportedChains()` to retrieve list of supported chain